 In a way, Sounds Central‘s approach to presenting music is related to ideas of European medieval cartographers.
 Their mappae mundi didn’t claim to depict the world exactly, but rather intended to broach issues they found fascinating, e.g. biblical stories, mythology, or certain knowledge.
 As a DJ, Paul Paulun’s way of addressing musical phenomena is the mix.

-With audio essays, Sounds Central traces themes such as Western musicians’ interest in tabla drums, the nature of war, or the ecological catastrophe, which, as Diane di Prima’s Revolutionary Letter #16 shows, was already a topic for artists in the 1960s.
+With audio essays, Sounds Central traces themes such as Western musicians’ interest in tabla drums, the nature of war, or the climate crisis, which, as Diane di Prima’s Revolutionary Letter #16 shows, was already a topic in the 1960s.

 Paul Paulun has been active as a music performer and presenter in a variety of fields for four decades.
 Since 2015, he has been taking listeners of the cultural magazine Kompressor on Deutschlandfunk-Kultur on acoustic journeys.
 The 260 episodes of his series Fundstück (relic) feature radiophonic miniatures that are works of sound art, field recordings, animal music, poetry, or something else.